bbauska/TUMx-DWAPNx/README.md

 <h3 id="ch3-8">3.8 Demo 1: Working with an Example Application (14:44)</h3>

 Welcome back!
-In this video lecture, I\'m going to demonstrate you the code that me and Dennis are using in our previous video lectures.
+In this video lecture, I&apos;m going to demonstrate you the code that me and Dennis are using in our previous video lectures.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~ 178 webstore, api code (113) ~~~~~~~~~~~~~~~~~-->